sayler3/Google_Book_Search/README.md

 ## Description

-This is a full-stack application where a user can signup for an account and login for for a user specific experence search the Google Books API.
+This is a full-stack application where a user can signup for an account and login for a user specific experience search the Google Books API.
 Once logged in the user can preview and save books that they have searched for to a data base.
 Books saved by the user can also be deleted or removed from the saved books list.

 This app has been deployed via Heroku to view click bellow: